cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 Conti has 3 file categories for encryption - small, medium, and large files.
 Small files are marked with the value of **0x24**, medium with **0x26**, and large with **0x25**.

-Before encryption, Conti will write the encrypted ChaCha20 key from **CONTI_STRUCT**, this mark, and the file size of the file being encrypted at the end of the file.
+Before encryption, Conti will write the encrypted ChaCha20 key from **CONTI_STRUCT**, this mark, and the file size to at the end of the to-be-encrypted file.

 ![alt text](/uploads/Conti19.PNG)

-*Figure 23: Writing the random buffer, mark, and size to to-be-encrypted file*
+*Figure 23: Writing the random buffer, mark, and size to file*

 ![alt text](/uploads/Conti20.PNG)